hellcy/old-blog-archive/index.md

 * Angular is an open source JavaScript framework which simplifies binding code between JavaScript objects and HTML UI elements.

 * Angular JS, Node.js and React.js are all front end framework.

+## Node.js

+* NodeJS is an open source JavaScript framework which does two things: -

+* It helps you to run JavaScript outside the browser.
+NodeJS uses the chrome JavaScript engine to execute JavaScript outside the browser so that we can create desktop and server based application using JavaScript.
+It also acts a central repository from where we can get any JavaScript framework using NPM (Node package manager).